-French lavender thrives on harsh, neglectful treatment rather then the consistent care that some plants need.
+French lavender thrives on harsh, neglectful treatment rather than the consistent care that some plants need.

 If anything you may have to amend the soil to balance the nutrients with sand or gravel.
 For more information on this read my article on the optimal soil mix for lavenders.

-Instead some commercial growers use a mulch of white stone as this helps to reflect more sunlight onto the plant (the more sun the better) which reportedly increase blooms and production of oil.
+Instead, some commercial growers use a mulch of white stone as this helps to reflect more sunlight onto the plant (the more sun the better) which reportedly increases blooms and production of oil.

 Will French lavender Grow in pots?

-French lavender varieties grow very well in pots (as all lavenders do) because the drainage conditions of pots is very favourable to lavenders preference of dry soils.
+French lavender varieties grow very well in pots (as all lavenders do) because the drainage conditions of pots are very favorable to lavender’s preference for dry soils.

 The advantage of growing lavenders in pots is that you can move the plant indoors in cold weather as French lavender is not cold hardy.
 This way French lavenders can survive winter if you are in a cold climate.